 Do New Year’s Eve Breckenridge-style with the Torchlight and Glow Worm Parades and a countdown to midnight at one of the many bars and restaurants.
 Perhaps a future New Year’s will see the return of the fireworks on the mountain.

 Blaze your own path as nobody says that you have to do any of the above.
 Just a simple stroll down Main Street will undoubtedly put you in the holiday mood.
 Take in the unique history of the area with an historical tour and museum visit, check out one of the numerous day spas, plan an evening of culture at the Breckenridge Backstage Theatre, solve riddles to escape an Escape Room or simply visit one of the many bars and clubs that adorn historic Main Street.

 If you are ready for a holiday experience that looks like it was plucked right out of a snow globe, Breckenridge is the spot for you!
 And if you are looking for the perfect place to complete your wintery postcard, then the Wedgewood Lodge may be the place for you!
 We offer 52 slope-side condominiums in a hotel which, in my opinion, offers the most quintessential ski lodging experience in town.
 Don’t believe me?
-Check us out for yourself and book right away.
-Here’s to very happy holidays to you all.
+Check us out for yourself!

 *Photos courtesy of Warner Bros., Breckenridge Ski Resort, Breckenridge Tourism Office, & The Summit Daily.